JosephLai241/URS/README.md

 # List of things I still have to add or change in this program
 - As of now, users would have to start over if they decide they are not satisfied with their scrape settings.
 I might look into adding an option to either go back and redo the subreddit scrape settings or to completely start over.
 This way users will have options.

-- This program is optimized for use in the terminal, specifically for Linux-based distros.
+- ~~This program is optimized for use in the terminal, specifically for Linux-based distros.
 I will look into a way to neatly print out the scraped results into the terminal instead of creating CSV files for each scrape.
 Also considering adding a "Display scrape results in terminal / Create CSV file / Both?
-[T/C/B] " option.
+[T/C/B] " option.~~ I've decided to create a new repo for a command line optimized version of this project.
+The link to the CLI version of this project is located at the very top of this readme.

 - I am still not exactly sure how to do PRAW exception handling, will have to look into that a bit more to catch invalid Reddit credentials, forbidden HTTP responses, etc.